underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Model initialization
 --------------------

-Initialization of the pressure and temperature field is done using the
+Initialization of the pressure and temperature fields is done by using the
 ::code::python`Model.init_model` method.

-The default behavior is to initialise the temperature field to a steady-state while the pressure field is initialize to the lithostatic pressure.
+The default behavior is to initialise the temperature field to a steady-state while the pressure field is initialized to the lithostatic pressure.

 You can deactivate pressure or temperature initialization by setting the corresponding argument to `False` (`Model.init_model(temperature=False)`)